 The felt prop was doing fine 7 hours later – we talked about it during a pit stop relating to another matter.
 We had to replace it after about 26 hours as we needed to redress a blister under the ball of the foot, and the toeprop had been applied over the top part of the dressing.

 I mean, I wasn’t amazed at all.
 But it was a revelation to her.
 The blister didn’t get any worse, in fact, it didn’t hurt after we applied it.
 And the 3rd toe blister never eventuated.

 Why?
 Because we isolated the cause of the toenail blister and we took it out of the equation.
 This is how to deal with blisters.
 It starts with finding the cause of the blister and then nullifying it.

 This runner hadn’t seen her podiatrist in a couple of years.
 But after this, she was planning a visit to get her orthotics checked and get a more permanent prop that she can use right from the start of her next race.

 Moral of the story

 As I indicated in last week’s post, there’s more than one reason for toenail blisters.
-If your toes curl over (hammertoe / claw toe / mallet toe), a toe-prop is likely to be the best prevention for this blister.
-Either get yourself some felt and Fixomull and make your own temporary props.
+If your toes curl over (hammertoe / claw toe / mallet toe), either custom-made or DIY toe-props are likely to be the best prevention for this blister.
+Get yourself some felt and Fixomull, just in case you need to make one in the future.
 Or see your podiatrist for a longer-lasting one.